 But thank God he is, because the glittering night sky expanding overhead was a picture that I could not help but try to capture.

 I am a lucky guy.
 It was on a motorcycle trip with Brian through Ohio and Kentucky that I first witnessed the Milky Way in person.
 I’d been learning about photographing the night skies for a little while, and practiced every time I had the chance… even shooting pictures from my back deck.
-I read up on how to best capture the moon, stars, and especially the Milky Way, itching for the chance to finally capture it for the first time.
+I read up on how to best photograph the Milky Way, Moon, and stars, itching for the chance to finally capture it for the first time.

 While Brian and I were not technically lost on that fateful night, we were on a pretty hopeless mission of trying to find a suitable place to camp in some particularly inhospitable woods in southeast Ohio.
 We pulled over to consult the map and spitball potential options when Brian abruptly asked me to shut my bike’s lights off.
 Confused, I obliged and asked what was up.